 Bonhams becomes title partner for the celebrated annual London to Brighton Veteran Car Run

-In recent years, Bonhams have also worked closely with the Royal Automobile Club and event organizers to develop the Run from a single day attraction into an even more significant occasion.
+In recent years, Bonhams have also worked closely with the Royal Automobile Club and event organisers to develop the Run from a single day attraction into an even more significant occasion.

 The weekend now commences on the Friday with the annual Bonhams auction of London to Brighton-eligible motor cars and early automobilia.
 Some motor cars in the auction are even offered with an entry into the Run, so successful bidders can 'buy on Friday, drive on Sunday'.